-- 1. Attached residential housing products may abut lot lines along common walls. - 2.
-If adjacent to a single-family detached development, or adjacent to an undeveloped site with land use that specifically supports development of single-family detached homes, attached residential and multi-family housing products must be setback a distance equal to the building height from the lower density residential boundary/property line and meet buffer requirements, as listed in HMC Chapter 19.11, Landscaping Standards. - Average front setbacks may apply in some areas (see HMC Section 19.10.2.B, Residential Design Standards). - B. Parking Placement in RM and RH Districts.
+- Attached residential housing products may abut lot lines along common walls. - 2.
+The side setback for single family attached homes applies to the ends of buildings.
+See also HMC Section 19.10.2.D.5, Building Separation. - 3.
+If adjacent to a single-family detached development, or adjacent to an undeveloped site with land use that specifically supports development of single-family detached homes, attached residential and multi-family housing products must be setback a distance equal to the building height from the lower density residential boundary/property line and meet buffer requirements, as listed in HMC Chapter 19.11, Landscaping Standards. - 4.
+Average front setbacks may apply in some areas (see HMC Section 19.10.2.B, Residential Design Standards). - B. Parking Placement in RM and RH Districts.
 Parking may be located within the required setback, subject to the following requirements. - 1.
 Surface parking may be located within 40 feet of an existing right-of-way when the Director makes the following findings. - a.
 Buildings are built as close to the public sidewalk as feasible; and there is an existing utility easement that prohibits structures, and the best use of the land under the circumstances would be surface parking. - 2.
 Surface parking may be located within the side or rear setbacks only if a minimum five-foot setback is maintained.